Advertisement

 The Cathedral is in the neo-Gothic style and pink and blue granite are the materials used throughout making the Cathedral a tangible symbol of the sturdiness of the tradition of the faith of the people of the West Highlands and Islands of Scotland.

-Visit Cathedral Church of St Columba
+Planning your visit to Cathedral Church of St Columba

 No Records Found